NicholasSebastian/nicola-store/web/README.md

     - Once the product has arrived at the customer, we manually update the status to 'Finished'.
   - Third-Party Handler: Integrate their API as a checkout option.

+- Use bcrypt to encrypt passwords.
+- Newsletter.

 ## Smaller, Less Important Stuff

 - Mobile view: Navigation drawer has a black thing when a link is tapped.
 - Like the categories page, but for collections.
 - In-Website chat.
 - Weird CSS bug in GridLayout's overbar on iPad.
+- Schema Markup for SEO.
+- Home page pop-up.

+know yourself.